keunlee/k8s-operators-over-ez/docs/02/02-a-golang-operator-over-easy.md

   - On running of the `BeforeEach` method, a new Operator instance will be created.
   - On running of the `AfterEach` method, the last Operator instance, is deleted.
 When deleted, any resources created and "watched" by the Operator instance (i.e. pods, etc.) are also deleted.
   - ![Screenshot from 2020-08-25 23-07-30](https://user-images.githubusercontent.com/61749/91254402-f21dc700-e727-11ea-9757-0f1134ba5218.png)

-> :paperclip: For reference, the **fully** implemented Controller Test file can be found here:  https://bit.ly/2YxaAnb.
-Please refer to it as we go over updates/additions to our stubbed implementation.

 **(4)** Run Tests